16.10.1 Serial/Lot Number Tracking Overview

 The Revision field (revision) contains the revision level of that of that part number when the serial/lot number was received or created.

 The Document Number field contains the related document number for this detail record.
-It would contain the receiver number if this record was created when this serial/lot number was received.
-It would contain the sales order number if this record was created when this serial/lot number was issued to manufacturing.
-It would contain the invoice number if this record was created when this serial/lot number was invoiced.
-It would be blank if this record was created manually.
+It would contain the receiver number if this record were created when this serial/lot number was received.
+It would contain the sales order number if this record were created when this serial/lot number was issued to manufacturing.
+It would contain the invoice number if this record were created when this serial/lot number was invoiced.
+It would be blank if this record were created manually.

-The Doc Type field (doctype) contains the document type, J type in this case indicates an adjusting entry.
-Other Doc Types include, I for Invoice, R for Receiver, and S for an issued to manufacturing stock transaction.
+The Doc Type field (doctype) contains the document type; J type in this case indicates an adjusting entry.
+Other Doc Types include, I for Invoice, R for Receiver, M for a receive back completed assemblies from manufacturing, and S for an issued to manufacturing stock transaction.